directus/directus/packages/sdk-schema-generator/readme.md

 # @directus/sdk-schema-generator

-Generating a typescript schema definition for the SDK
+Generating a TypeScript schema definition for the Directus SDK.

 ## Description

-This package exports re-usable logic for generating a typescript schema to be used with the SDK.
+This package exports re-usable logic for generating a TypeScript schema to be used with the Directus SDK.

 ### CLI